 - El-sayed, M.E.A., Hazman, M., El-rady, A.G.A., Almas, L., McFarland, M., El Din, A.S., and Burian, S.J.
 “Biochar reduces the adverse effect of saline water on soil properties and wheat production profitability” (submitted to Hydrology and Earth System Sciences).

 - El-sayed, M., Hazman, M., Almas, L., McFarland, M., El-din, A.S., Shin, S., Aziz, D., and Burian, S.J.
 “A Review of the Effects of Using Saline Groundwater for Irrigation to Reclaim Agriculture Land from

 |February – June 2019||Announcement, application and selection|

 |July – August 2019||Pre-Departure arrangements|

 2-week residency at the University of Utah for the two Egyptian project participants

-|October 2019 – February 2020||Ongoing virtual collaborative research|
+|October 2019 – July 2022||Ongoing virtual collaborative research|

-|July 2020||Final Conference in Cairo|
+|July 2022||Final Conference in Cairo|

-|August 2020||Dissemination of outcomes and all project reports|
+|2020-2022||Dissemination of outcomes, publications, videos and project reports|